 The Bonus—A Hand-Made Cleaning Rod.

-After the shotgun, he handed me the cleaning rod.
+After the shotgun, my brother-in-law gave me the cleaning rod.
 I'm sure there was a little grin on his face.
 He knew it was special.

 The 35" long rod was hand made from what appears to be red oak.
 I am a woodworker and I suspect the tools used to make it were: pocket knife, saw, sandpaper, brace & bit and a small wood chisel (or one of the small sharpened screwdrivers that were stored in coffee cans in the family garage).